 The Federal Energy Regulatory Commission (FERC) is the lead federal agency responsible for overseeing the environmental review and approval process for the Atlantic Coast Pipeline.

-In coordination with more than a dozen other local, state and federal agencies, the FERC thoroughly reviewed the project for more than three years to ensure protection of the environment, landowners and public safety.
-Throughout this lengthy process, the FERC and other agencies carefully analyzed all potential impacts to the region’s land, air, water, cultural and historic resources and wildlife.
-To evaluate these impacts, the FERC reviewed more than 100,000 pages of regulatory reports and more than 75,000 public comments.
+In coordination with more than a dozen other local, state and federal agencies, FERC thoroughly reviewed the project for more than three years to ensure protection of the environment, landowners and public safety.
+Throughout this lengthy process, FERC and other agencies carefully analyzed all potential impacts to the region’s land, air, water, cultural and historic resources and wildlife.
+To evaluate these impacts, FERC reviewed more than 100,000 pages of regulatory reports and more than 75,000 public comments.
 The ACP project team also worked closely with landowners and communities throughout the process, adjusting the route more than 300 times to avoid environmentally-sensitive areas and minimize impacts on individual properties.

 - The Applicant (Atlantic Coast Pipeline, LLC or Atlantic) assesses the market need and project feasibility.
 Atlantic project team studies potential project sites and routes, identifies stakeholders and requests that FERC activate the Pre-Filing Process.

 - FERC receives the Applicant’s request, formally approves the Pre-Filing Process, issues a docket number to the ACP, and begins project review.

 - The ACP then sponsors public open houses—the first of the public input opportunities—in which FERC participates.
 FERC also holds meetings and site visits, consults with interested agencies and seeks public comments on the project.

 - FERC issues a notice of intent to prepare a Draft Environmental Impact Statement (DEIS).

 - The ACP files a formal application with FERC.